-Legal Changes To DWP Tribunals3rd June 2018
+Legal Changes To DWP Tribunals

 The government is making legal changes to allow tribunal staff to carry out some of the functions which are currently the role of judges.
 In addition, the President of the Tribunals Service will have the power to decide on the composition of tribunals, including the number of people sitting on them.